tchoulom/backend_test/readme.md

 1. Identify some basic security and stability issues, and suggest simple ways of correcting them

-1. Create a new 'mongodb' branch of the project.
-With the aim of connecting the application to a MongoDB database, which script(s) should be adapted?
+1. Create a new 'mongodb' branch of the project on GitHub: with the aim of connecting the application to a MongoDB database, which script(s) should be adapted?
 Propose a draft code along these lines (not necessarily functional)

 1. Referring to this [tutorial](https://welovedevs.com/fr/articles/postman/), add a Postman project (collections, variable if necessary) for simple testing of the API